-Unlike a forward triangular merger, in a reverse triangular merger there is an additional step preceding the deal.
-This makes it far more complex than a standard forward merger.
+Unlike a forward triangular merger, in a reverse triangular merger, there is an additional step preceding the deal.
+This makes this type of reverse merger it far more complex than a standard forward merger.
 In this case, a new company is formed, which is a subsidiary of the acquiring company, and the newly created company is the legal buyer of the target company.

 A reverse triangular merger can be taxable or nontaxable, depending on the structure of the acquisition.
 If at least 80% of the stock of the target company is acquired by the buyer, it may be considered nontaxable.
 In a reverse triangular merger, at least 50% of the payment is the stock of the purchasing company and that company gains all the assets (and liabilities as well) of the target company — differentiating it from a forward triangular merger.

-Pros and Cons in a Reverse Triangular Merger
+Pros and Cons of a Reverse Triangular Merger

 The benefits of reverse triangular mergers are numerous.
 They include…

-- The ability to expedite the transaction, as the newly created company used to absorb the target company doesn’t have to deal with the issue of convincing the majority of shareholders to agree to the deal.
+- The ability to expedite the transaction, as the newly created company used to absorb the target company doesn’t have to deal with the issue of shareholder approval or convincing the majority of shareholders to agree to the deal.

 - The ability of the acquiring company to continue contractual obligations enacted by the target company, ensuring business continuity for the target company.

-- The creation of a “firewall,” shielding the acquiring company from any liabilities that the target company might have outstanding, either present or future.
+- The creation of a “firewall,” shields the acquiring company from any liabilities that the target company might have outstanding, either present or future.

 The cons of reverse triangular mergers include any potential legal or financial liabilities that may be lurking in the shadows of the target company, something that the newly formed company will have to contend with sooner or later.
 In addition, the tax regulations involved in acquiring a company via a reverse triangular merger can get extremely complex very quickly, which requires more scrutinization of the numbers and additional audits to confirm all the tax laws are being followed to the letter.